+The weighted average of Precision and Recall.
+Measures the accuracy of a model.
 To calculate the F1 Score, Precision and Recall values are input into the following formula:

 F1 Score = 2 * ( (Precision * Recall) / (Precision + Recall) )

 If your model has high Precision, this means that the model is usually correct when it predicts an apple is red.
 If the model creates a list of apples which are supposedly red, high Precision means that this list is mostly accurate and that the apples on the list are actually red.

-Using the same example, if your model has high Recall (Sensitivity), the model has the ability to to identify most of the red apples.
+If your model has high Recall (Sensitivity), the model has the ability to to identify most of the red apples.
 A model with high recall does a good job of creating a thorough list of the red apples.